designstem/projects/colorblindness/index.md

 -

 Next, the **saturation of the colors** is reduced.
 You can compare this effect to dissolving watercolors in water.
 Low saturation means less pigment in the water.
 High saturation means a high degree of pigment dissolved in water.
+Depending on the brightness of the color, with no saturation you either get a grey hue (light or dark) or even black (no light, no saturation).
-Describe the difference between low and high saturated colors with adjectives.
-When/for which products would you use which?
+Describe the different effect low and high saturated colors have, using adjectives.

 -